sarahaman/gutenbergHackerNLP/README.md

 ## Text Complexity
 **complexityAnalyses:**
               A script that calculates Type-Token ratio, Hapax Richness, and Avg.
 Word Length.
 These analyses provide a glimpse at the lexical profile of a text.
 These methods were decided on after doing a literature review of text complexity measures used in linguistic analysis.
 Measures that were easily understood and could be computed in a distributed way were prioritized.

 **fleschKincaid:**
-              A script that calculates the Flesch-Kincaid (complexity) score for a tokenized RDD.
+              A script that calculates the Flesch-Kincaid score for a tokenized RDD.
+The Flesch-Kincaid score is a commonly used measure of the complexity of a text; colloquially, it is the score used when calculating the "reading level" of a book (i.e., when someone says a book is at a "8th grade reading level" they are referring to it's Flesch-Kincaid score).

 ## Language Functions

 **TFIDF_Code:**
-              A script that calculates the TF - IDF (term frequency–inverse document frequency) of a tokenized RDD.
+: A script that calculates the TF - IDF (term frequency–inverse document frequency) of a tokenized RDD.
 TF - IDF is used to illustrate how important a word or set of words are to a text sample.

 **functionAnalyses:**
               A script that calculates the most common nouns, pronouns, and adjectives for a text sample from Sentencify.
 The nouns are used to identify common characters, places, and things discussed in the text and are analyzed along with the topic analyses.

 **punctProportion:**